-Students are expected to commit themselves to courses as early as possible in order to succeed.
+Students are expected to commit themselves to courses as early as possible in order to succeed in their courses.
 The last day to drop or withdraw from a course without receiving a grade is the Official Reporting Day (ORD).
-Please see the academic calendar for the exact date.
+Please see the Academic Calendar for the exact date.